-Netflix poaches CFO from Activision Blizzard: source
+Netflix poaches CFO from Activision Blizzard: Source

 Earlier on Monday, Activision Blizzard said in a regulatory filing that it intended to fire Neumann for an unspecified reason.

-Neumann has served in a variety of finance roles including at Walt Disney Co.
+Neumann has served in a variety of finance roles including at Walt Disney.
 He replaces David Wells, who in August said he planned to step down after 14 years at the streaming media giant.

 The source said Netflix, which is making more of its own films and series, would like its next CFO to be based in Los Angeles with a focus on production finance.
 Wells is based northern California.